arachnetech/homebridge-mqttthing/README.md

 Various different service types are supported by this single 'mqttthing' accessory...

+**All values shown below (often within <>) are comments/descriptions, and should not be copied into your configuration file.
+For an example of an actual configuration file, please see `test/config.json`.**

 ## Common settings

 The following settings apply to all device types: